-If the region fails to meet transportation

-conformity requirements at levels set by EPA, the impacts on critical area projects could be very large.
+If the region fails to meet transportation conformity requirements at levels set by EPA, the impacts on critical area projects could be very large.
 These noncompliance penalties would not only directly affect highway and transit projects already funded and under construction, but could also delay permitting and approvals for longer-term projects.
 Such delays would reverberate across the region's entire planning and investment program and undermine public confidence in the government's ability to deliver badly needed transportation solutions.

-These circumstances would serve not only to exacerbate the economic consequences of EPA's proposed rulemaking, they would also impose a literal roadblock on efforts to address the stifling congestion and critical state of disrepair of America's roads bridges and public transit in growing cities such as Washington, D.C.
+These circumstances would serve not only to exacerbate the economic consequences of EPA's proposed rulemaking, they would also impose a literal roadblock on efforts to address the stifling congestion and critical state of disrepair of America's roads, bridges and public transit systems in growing cities such as Las Vegas.

-Accordingly, the Chamber strongly urges EPA to take a more reasonable approach and allow appropriate time for states and localities, such as Washington, D.C. to continue steady progress toward compliance with the current standard.
+Accordingly, the Chamber strongly urges EPA to take a more reasonable approach and allow appropriate time for states and localities to make critically needed investments in transportation infrastructure rather than spend time and money on an ozone standard that EPA itself admits may be impossible to attain without heretofore unknown technological advances.

-Exhibit 1: National Capital Region Transportation Projects Potentially At Risk
+Exhibit 1: Las Vegas Region Transportation Projects Potentially At Risk Per Transportation Improvement Program (TIP)